 Discharge Planning and Continuing Care

 At Life Healing Center, we want to help you or your loved one rediscover a full, healthy, and happy life.
-If you or someone you care for is struggling with an addiction to prescription painkillers, an intimacy disorder, or a mental health condition, or if you or a loved one is in need of trauma recovery, look no further than Life Healing Center.
+If you or someone you care for is struggling with an addiction to prescription painkillers, a mental health condition, or co-occurring intimacy disorders, or if you or a loved one is in need of trauma recovery, look no further than Life Healing Center.
 You do not have to do this alone; we want to help.